 However it can be freely modified and replaced with a better least-privilege administrative model.

 Authorization applies only to objects of the specified type.
-In the following case it only applies to shadows:

 Authorization applies only to objects that have specified archetype.